 Customer & Agent Experiences

-Series B–E and post-IPO software companies.
-Customers are technical.
-CS teams need behavioral signals from the product to act before churn.
-Internal platforms have to grow up at the same pace as the customer-facing app.
-We design and build the operational layer that holds it together across Salesforce, AWS, Azure, GCP, and the product systems they all have to talk to.
+We work with Series B–E and post-IPO software companies, where the customers are technical, the CS team needs behavioral signals from the product to act before churn, and the internal platforms have to grow up at the same pace as the customer-facing app.
+We design and build the operational layer that holds all of it together: Salesforce, the hyperscalers, and the product systems they have to talk to.

 Modern operational platforms now coordinate far more than pipeline and cases: